-If a student is scheduled for a clinical assignment on an official holiday, the student and clinical site coordinator will arrange an exchange for another day off in replacement.
+In the event a student is scheduled for a clinical assignment on an official holiday, the student and clinical site coordinator will arrange an exchange for another day off in replacement.
 The exchange day off must be scheduled in advance and must be taken within the month of the official holiday.
-Exchange days may not be used to replenish the CTO allotment balance.
-For purposes of this procedure, recognized program holidays include New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.
+Exchange days may not be used to replenish PTO allotment balance.
+For purposes of this policy, recognized program holidays include: New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve and Christmas Day.